 If you use this tool to crush spices as well as coffee beans, process a handful of Cheerios in the appliance for 30 seconds.
 This will remove any smells from the machine before you brew your next cup.
-Check out these other easy ways to clean your trickiest kitchen appliances.

 Try vertical stacking: Place folded shirts vertically into drawers to make it easy to see and reach what you need.
 Check out these genius organization tips from Marie Kondo.

 Use a cleaning toothbrush to scrub down the coils of your pop-up toaster with clean water.
 Make sure it’s unplugged first, of course!
 Take out the crumb tray and stick a paper towel underneath the toaster so that crumbs don’t get out of control.
 Don’t miss these kitchen hacks you’ll wish you knew sooner.